otrv4/otrv4/otrv4.md

 #### Sending an encrypted data message

+// TODO: what happens in non interactive case?

 The `ENCRYPTED_MESSAGES` state is the only state where a participant is allowed to send encrypted data messages.